Stalag Luft III: Stalag Luft III radio transmitter

-Secret assistance into Stalag Luft III from the USA
+US covert assistance to Stalag Luft III

-There were secret efforts, not exclusively American (since they learned the 'need for' and the 'how to' from British programmes), to train aircrew in secret letter writing home from the POW Camps.
-In the US, these were MIS_X and P.O.
+Having been informed of the necessity and methods via similar British programmes, there were secret efforts to train American aircrews in secret letter writing home from the POW Camps.
+In the US, these were MIS-X and P.O.
 Box 1142 run out of Fort Hunt in Virginia, as well as a secret programme of sending escape aids into camps disguised inside care packages from two covert relief agencies.
 These went to American prisoners in many camps, including Stalag Luft III.
-However, the American POWs in Stalag Luft III were moved weeks prior to the ‘Great Escape’ attempt and were not able to participate.
+The American POWs in Stalag Luft III were moved weeks prior to the 'Great Escape' attempt and were not able to participate.